minhdavideragagni/CQ-Genesis/README.md

-# Cq-Genesis:  Engineering Competency Questions from Structured Data and User Stories
+# CQ-Genesis:  Engineering Competency Questions from Structured Data and User Stories